Where to Buy DWN Trees

 Octoberfest Peach

-Late-season, medium size clingstone peach with freestone flavor.
+Late-season, medium size clingstone peach with the color and flavor of a classic midseason freestone.
 Firm, yellow/red skin, yellow flesh streaked red from the center.
-Ripens late September to mid October in Central CA. Good for dessert and freezing.
+Ripens late September to mid October in Central CA. Used fresh and for freezing.
 Heavy bearing tree.
 750 hours.
 Self-fruitful.
 (Zaiger)

 Pix Zee Miniature Peach